grace-notes/grace-notes/_topics/holy-spirit-baptism.md

 ---
 title: Holy Spirit Baptism
+display_title: Baptism of the Holy Spirit
+description: The Holy Spirit’s work by which he places each believer into Union with Christ.
 layout: lesson
 ---

-**Baptism of the Holy Spirit 7**

-**The Baptism of the Holy Spirit**

 **Introduction.**

-**The baptism of the Holy Spirit is one of seven salvation ministries by God the Holy Spirit.**
+*_The baptism of the Holy Spirit is one of seven salvation ministries by God the Holy Spirit._*

 1. Efficacious grace

 2. Regeneration

-3. The baptism of the Holy Spirit
+2. The baptism of the Holy Spirit

-4. The indwelling of the Holy Spirit
+2. The indwelling of the Holy Spirit

-5. The filling of the Holy Spirit
+2. The filling of the Holy Spirit

-6. The sealing of the Holy Spirit
+2. The sealing of the Holy Spirit

-7. Spiritual gifts
+*.
+Spiritual gifts

 You can find a full description of the salvation ministries of the Holy Spirit in the topic “Holy Spirit, Salvation Ministries.”

-**The baptism of the Holy Spirit is one of seven Bible baptisms.**
+*_The baptism of the Holy Spirit is one of seven Bible baptisms._*

 1. The Baptism of Moses

 2. The Baptism of the Cup, or the Baptism of the Cross

-3. The Baptism of the Holy Spirit
+2. The Baptism of the Holy Spirit

-4. The Baptism of Fire
+2. The Baptism of Fire

-5. The Baptism of John
+2. The Baptism of John

-6. The Baptism of Jesus.
+2. The Baptism of Jesus.

-7. Christian Baptism, the water baptism of the believer
+2. Christian Baptism, the water baptism of the believer

 These topics are covered in the topic “Baptism.”

 **Definition.**

 The baptism of the Holy Spirit is a real baptism, an actual identification takes place.
 It is one of the seven ministries of the God the Holy Spirit at salvation, in which God the Holy Spirit, at the moment a person believes in Christ, enters the new believer into union with Christ.

 The baptism of the Holy Spirit is the means of forming the royal family of God during the church age.
 It is a function of the omnipotence of the Holy Spirit at salvation.
 By being entered into union with Christ, we are adopted as royal family of God.
 We are a new spiritual species.

 This union with Christ is called positional sanctification or the sanctification of the body, Eph 5:25-27.

 The baptism of the Holy Spirit is not an emotional experience, 1 Cor 12:13.

 It is a function of the omnipotence of the Holy Spirit putting every believer into union with Christ, making him a new spiritual species.

 There is only one baptism that unifies the royal family of God.

-**1 Cor 12:13**, “For by means of one Spirit, we were all baptized into one body; whether Jews or Greeks, whether slaves of free, all were made to drink into one Spirit.”
+**1 Cor 12:13**, “_For by means of one Spirit, we were all baptized into one body; whether Jews or Greeks, whether slaves of free, all were made to drink into one Spirit._”

-**Eph 4:5**, “One Lord, one faith, one baptism.”
+**Eph 4:5**, “_One Lord, one faith, one baptism._”

-**Rom 6:3-5**, “Do you not know that all of us have been baptized into Jesus Christ?
+**Rom 6:3-5**, “_Do you not know that all of us have been baptized into Jesus Christ?
 Therefore, we have been buried with Him through baptism into His death, in order that as Christ was raised again from the dead to the glory of the Father, we also might walk in newness of life.
-For if we have become united with Him in the likeness of His death , and not only this , we shall also be united in the likeness of His resurrection.”
+For if we have become united with Him in the likeness of His death , and not only this , we shall also be united in the likeness of His resurrection._”

 The newness of life refers to our being a new spiritual species and royal family of God.
 So Rom 6:3-5 teaches identification with Christ in His death, burial, and resurrection.

 The many references to positional sanctification, or the baptism of the Holy Spirit are often found in the preposition phrase EN + the locative of CHRISTOS, translated “in Christ.”
 Almost everywhere this phrase is found, it is reference to the baptism of the Holy Spirit and resulting union with Christ.

-**1 Cor 15:22**, “In Adam all die; so also in Christ shall all be made alive.”
-Cf. Rom 8:1.
+**1 Cor 15:22**, “_In Adam all die; so also in Christ shall all be made alive._” Cf. Rom 8:1.

 The baptism of the Holy Spirit is related to the church age only.
 This ministry of the Holy Spirit is not found in the Old Testament, and there are no eschatological references to it beyond the church age.

 The baptism of the Holy Spirit is not the function of any spiritual gift.

 Because the baptism of the Holy Spirit is universally provided for all church age believers, it is not in any sense experiential.
 The baptism of the Holy Spirit is an act of the omnipotence of the Holy Spirit.
 Any time God uses His divine power, whether it is the omnipotence of God the Father, Son, or Holy Spirit, it excludes any form of experiential cooperation.
 That’s grace!

 The baptism of the Holy Spirit could not occur until there was the strategic victory of Jesus Christ in the angelic conflict.
 The Levitical priesthood was inadequate for the church age.
 Now there was the need for a universal priesthood, since every believer was now a target of Satan.

 The baptism of the Holy Spirit occurred first in Jerusalem and included the gift of tongues to warn the Jews of the coming of the fifth cycle of discipline.
 Acts 2.

 Union with Christ is a permanent identification which distinguishes Christianity from religion.
 In religion, man by man’s efforts seeks to gain the approval of God.
 In Christianity, the believer through union with Christ has a permanent relationship with God.

 The baptism of the Holy Spirit forms the body of Christ, He being the head.
 Our Lord’s gift to His body is found in Rom 12; 1 Cor 12; Eph 4.

 **The Baptism of the Holy Spirit Creates the Royal Family of God.**

 The baptism of the Holy Spirit is the means of providing a royal family for our Lord’s third royal title.
 The royal family of God also know as the universal Church or body of Christ, is formed at the moment of personal salvation through the baptism of the Holy Spirit.

 Equal privilege for all church age believers is based on the doctrine of the baptism of the Holy Spirit, a doctrine which involves the omnipotence of the Holy Spirit.
-Through the baptism of the Holy Spirit, equal privilege in the royal family of God is related to two doctrinal
+Through the baptism of the Holy Spirit, equal privilege in the royal family of God is related to two doctrinal facts:
-facts:

 a.
 The omnipotence of the Holy Spirit creates a royal family of God, the body of Christ, as an organism, not as an institution.

 b.
 Simultaneously, from the baptism of the Holy Spirit, the omnipotence of the Holy Spirit creates a new spiritual species for spiritual living (not for psychological living) in the devil’s world.
 Every church age believer is a part of this unique spiritual species.

 Furthermore, the omnipotence of the Holy Spirit also provides equal opportunity for the fulfillment of the one plan of God through walking in fellowship under the control of the Holy Spirit.

 The teaching ministry of the Spirit in a believer who is walking in fellowship is the fulfilling power of the Christian way of life.
-The Holy Spirit is a teacher, as in Jn 14:26, 16:12-14; 1 Cor 2:9-16; 1 Jn 2:27.
+The Holy Spirit is a teacher, as in Jn 14:26, 16:12-14; 1 Cor 2:9-16; 1 Jn
+2:27.

 God the Holy Spirit is the One who teaches us Bible truth, which gives